leonardopetrini/leonardopetrini.github.io/_posts/2021-12-04-italian-names.md

 Clearly not Italian, nor words! ❌

-Indeed, one of the first things to notice is that words are incredibly longer than typical names.
-This is because the `'.'` will occur every 33 characters on average, making the average word length =33, much larger than the average word length in `names_1` of `7.1`.
+Indeed, one of the first things we notice is that words are incredibly longer than typical names.
+This is because the `'.'` will occur, on average, every 33 characters, making the average word length =33, much larger than the average word length in `names_1` of `7.1`.

-We start to understand that the first necessary step is to account for the relative frequency of occurrence of different characters.
+We start to understand that the first necessary step is to account for the relative occurrence frequency  of different characters.

 ## 1-st order model: average char occurrence

 In this section, we start to learn from data.
-As hinted in the previous sections, the 1st order statistics we can get from our dataset consist of accounting for how often each element in the vocabulary appear in Italian names.
+As hinted above, the 1st order statistics we can get from our dataset consist of accounting for how often each element in the vocabulary appears in Italian names.

 To do so, we count how many times (`N`) each character appears.
 Then, we normalize the counting and obtain the probability `p` for char occurrence.
 These values are reported in the table below.